 Set the oven to 325 degrees.
 Divide among 10 (ten) 4-inch tart shells (or a large 9-10 inch one) and press against the bottom and sides to form the crust.
 Bake on cookie sheets for 20mins, rotating halfway through.
 Let the cooked crust cool before filling with custard.

 Next, prepare the filling

-Microwave heavy cream for 30sec-1min until it’s hot (this will prevent caramel from seizing when pouring over hot sugar).
+Heat the heavy cream in a small saucepan until it’s hot (this will prevent caramel from seizing when pouring over hot sugar).
 Place sugar in a medium saucepan and cook over medium heat.
 Stir until sugar is melted and until mixture turns dark amber in color – approx 2-3mins.

 Remove from heat and very slowly add heavy cream while stirring vigorously until all the cream is incorporated and the mixture is smooth.
 Adding cream too fast will also result in caramel crystalizing.